-Joseph M. Ambrose David L. Ikenberry E. Phillips Knox V. B. Leister Douglas C. Mills Joseph E. O'Brien Arthur R. Wyatt o FOR o AGAINST o ABSTAIN

-(INSTRUCTION: To withhold authority to vote for any individual nominee, strike a line through that nominee's name.)
+Joseph M. Ambrose David L. Ikenberry E. Phillips Knox V. B. Leister Douglas C. Mills Joseph E. O'Brien Arthur R. Wyatt (INSTRUCTION: To withhold authorit ty to vote for any individual no minee, strike a line through that nominee's name.)

-2. Approval of the proposed Amended and Restated Articles of Incorporation of the Company, which increases the per value of the Company's capital stock from no par value to \$.001 per value.
+2. Approval of the proposed Amended and Restated Articles of Incorporation of the Company, which increases the par value of the Company's capital stock from no par value to \$.001 par value.